-Private web browsing; an idea that is much loved and favoured by most of us.
+Incognito mode (or Private web browsing), an idea that is much loved and favoured by most of us.
 That’s understandable of course, given how incredibly handy it is for many different reasons.

 Say you’re cooking up a special surprise for your family, you’d want to hide your tracks.
 An employee looking for a new job certainly doesn’t want his employer to know.
 Similarly, you’d never want your partner to know how long you stayed up gaming or online shopping last night.
 But does incognito really help you in all of these scenarios?
 Let’s find out.

 Fun experiment, ask a few random people today how they protect their data when searching the internet?
-I bet you at least one third of those people will recommend private browsing.
+I bet you at least one third of those people will recommend Incognito.

-An interesting survey of 460 people conducted by researchers from the University of Chicago and Germany’s Leibniz Universität Hannover in 2018 revealed that 73% of participants don’t understand what private browsing really does and what data it protects.
+An interesting survey of 460 people conducted by researchers from the University of Chicago and Germany’s Leibniz Universität Hannover in 2018 revealed that 73% of participants don’t understand what incognito really does and what data it protects.

-Ironically, the survey also found that although browsers explicitly warn users that all their data won’t be hidden when using private browsing mode, people still have staggering misconceptions about what will be hidden.
+Ironically, the survey also found that although browsers explicitly warn users that all their data won’t be hidden in incognito mode, people still have staggering misconceptions about what will be hidden.
 That’s simply because people always refer to their broader conceptualisation of privacy.